Jenny has returned from balmy Bozburun with tales to share from her first SwimTrek experience…

 SWIMTREK: “The Lycian Way trip is famous for its lunches, so how was the food on the boat between swims?”

 JENNY: “Lunches on the boat were great - homecooked and freshly prepared.
-First day we had fresh fish and different salads.
-They also gave out snacks on the boat as people were coming in off the swim.
-We had cake one day, and there were nuts being passed around.
-The second day we had a chicken stew with potato salad.
-There was at least one vegetarian on my trip and they were really pleased with the food as well.
+One day we had fresh fish and different salads.
+They also gave out snacks on the boat as people were coming in off the swim, including cake.
+Another day we had a chicken stew with potato salad.
+There was at least one vegetarian on my trip, and they were really pleased with the food as well.
 It wasn't too complicated, but it was simple, home-cooked, and very tasty.
-A lot of people on my trip had previously done the Lycian Way trip.
 Everyone was digging in and loving the food."

 SWIMTREK: “And how was the new hotel - Hotel Dinc?”

 JENNY: “The hotel is right on the waterfront.
-There's a row of hotels, and restaurants across a road from the water.
+There's a row of hotels, and restaurants across a road from the water a mere few steps away.
 On the other side there's the decking where people have breakfast and a few sun loungers are set out.
-You can eat and go directly into the sea.
+You can eat and look out directly over the sea.
 Or, swim and then come in for breakfast."

 "One older lady, who was part of the family who owned the hotel, she was really proud of making her own jams and pastries.
 So, we could try her different creations each morning."

 "When the sun was out it was incredible sitting there, by the sea.
 Even when it rained, we were treated to a double rainbow.
 That was also where we did our acclimatisation swim, right off the decking.
-We swam a loop and there were locals watching us, who stopped to see what we were doing."
+We swam a loop and it definitely drew the attention of people passing by, who stopped to see what we were doing."

 "Inside the hotel, the rooms with sea views have balconies that are quite large and the views looking out are quite special.
 You're never far away from the sea at all times."